Possible Bearish Inside Day Candle Pattern Detected for Brookdale Sr (NYSE:BKD) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Brookdale Sr (NYSE:BKD)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Brookdale Sr (NYSE:BKD) based on the price action in the company's shares.
-Today's price range of $3.45 and $3.70 is within yesterday's high and low of the day.
+Yesterday's price range of $3.40 and $3.71 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Brookdale Sr may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

+Potential upside of 148.4% exists for Brookdale Sr, based on a current level of $3.69 and analysts' average consensus price target of $9.17.
+The stock should run into initial resistance at its 50-day moving average (MA) of $4.85 and subsequent resistance at its 200-day MA of $6.88.

 Brookdale Senior Living Inc. operates senior living facilities in the United States.
 The Company offers its residents access to a full continuum of services across all sectors of the senior living industry.
 Brookdale Senior operates independent living and assisted living facilities, continuing care retirement communities, and a skilled nursing.